-4. It actually participates in several use cases that give rise to several sequence diagrams:
+- 4. It actually participates in several use cases that give rise to several sequence diagrams:

+- a) Grade Student

+- b) Course Report

+- c) Student Report

-PROJECT sequence diagrams for Grade Student, Course Report, and Student Report use cases.
+PROJECT sequence diagrams for Grade Student as an example.

 II.Deciding on the Instance Variables of a Class